Apr 23, 2019

 Apr 16, 2019

-Announcing INAP Spend Portability: Agility and Flexibility for Modern IT
+Announcing HorizonIQ Spend Portability: Agility and Flexibility for Modern IT

 Dan Beers, President and VP, Asset Management

-With INAP Spend Portability, there’s no need to fear.
+With HorizonIQ Spend Portability, there’s no need to fear.

 Our new program provides solution flexibility after you deploy your initial solution.
 Exchange infrastructure location or hardware a year (or later) into your contract.
 That way, you can focus on current-state IT needs knowing you can adapt for future-state realities.

-INAP Spend Portability is a spend portability program available to new customers.
+HorizonIQ Spend Portability is a spend portability program available to new customers.
 It gives you the option to switch infrastructure solutions—dollar for dollar—part-way through your contract.
-This will help you avoid environment lock-in and achieve current IT infrastructure goals while providing the flexibility to adapt for whatever comes next.
+This will help you avoid environment lock-in and achieve current IT infrastructure goals while providing the flexibility to adapt to whatever comes next.

 What solutions are eligible?

-INAP Bare Metal solutions are eligible for the Spend Portability program.
+HorizonIQ Bare Metal Solutions are eligible for the Spend Portability program.
 Chat with us to learn more about these services, and how spend portability can benefit your infrastructure solution.

 A variety of business cases exist for Spend Portability: